 Another way you can establish presumed credibility is with guest posts.
 Reach out to well-known publications and real estate-related websites and offer to write a blog post or article for them.
 In exchange, you ask that they link to your website.
 This builds your website’s credibility with Google by having a well-known and authoritative website linking to yours.
 It also helps with your credibility by having your name appear on a trusted publication.

 To establish your surface credibility, establish a brand for yourself as a real estate agent.
 This should be one of the first things you do when creating your new real estate agent marketing plan.
-You need an easily recognizable visual marker that people can associate with you as a real estate agent.
+You need an easily recognizable visual marker or logo that people can associate with you as a real estate agent.

 You’ll then create a cohesive message by continuing your branding on your website.
 It should be a clean and professional-looking website design.
 Especially when you consider that people form their first impression of your website in the first 50 milliseconds.
 This isn’t a conscious opinion, just one that’s formed naturally and almost emotionally.